hybridsjs/hybrids/docs/component-model/localization.md

 # Localization

 The library supports seamless and fully featured integration with the localization process.
-Messages in templates are translated automatically based on the text content of elements.
-To translate messages with plural forms, HTML content, or generate messages for the context outside of the template use `msg` helper function.
+Messages in templates are translated automatically based on the text content.
+To translate messages with plural forms, HTML content, or generate messages for the context outside of the template you can use `msg` helper function.

 Bringing the localization into your existing application may not require any changes to the source code.
-Usually, what you only need is providing the translated messages, and initialize them with `localize` function.
+Usually, what you only need is to provide the translated messages, and initialize them with `localize` function.
 The process is global, and every component using the built-in template engine will be able to use the messages.

 ## Templates

 The text content of the elements is translated automatically while the template is compiled.
 This process is done only once when the first instance of the component using the template is rendered.
 Translations in templates does not support changing language dynamically nor plural forms or HTML content.

 Once the template is compiled, the template body saves the target messages, so the messages are not changed later.

 ```javascript
 import { define, html, localize } from "hybrids";